Sun Ke-fang: Early life

-Ke Fang was born in November 2, 1987, in the Rende District, in Tainan, Taiwan, She attended to the National Taiwan University of Arts in Taipei. after graduating, she participated in independent media like short films and multiple commercials.
+Sun was born in November 2, 1987, in the Rende District, in Tainan, Taiwan.
+She attended the National Taiwan University of Arts in Taipei. after graduating, she participated in independent media like short films and multiple commercials.

 Career

-In 2015, she was selected by Wang Shaudi, to participate in the antalogy series "Qseries", in the shows Love of Sandstorm, Close Your Eyes Before It's Dark, and A Boy Named Flora A, getting more fame, and being selected in more films and dramas. and winning the Best Supporting Actress in a Television Series award in the 52nd Golden Bell Awards in 2017.
+In 2015, she was selected by Wang Shaudi, to participate in the antalogy series Qseries, in the shows Love of Sandstorm, Close Your Eyes Before It's Dark, and A Boy Named Flora A, getting more fame, and being selected in more films and dramas, and winning the Best Supporting Actress in a Television Series award in the 52nd Golden Bell Awards in 2017.
 The same year, she performed Lin Chun in What She Put on the Table.
 Being shortlisted for the 53rd Golden Bell Award.